Asaf21S/Gravity-Simulation/README.md

 The particles from planet explosions, now fade away and have colors according to the planets' surface - about 1 hour.
 Hiding the velocity direction and magnitude sliders when the planet is locked - about 15 minutes.
 Removing planets which are too far away - about 20 minutes.
+Learning about the mathematics of orbit system and adding a Sun-Earth orbital system -